 Using the CAD Model, Jesh 3D prints a wax model of the ring that will be used in the metal casting process.
 The wax model is put on a wax tree, invested with plaster and then burned out in a kiln overnight.

-Step 6) Gold Casting
+Step 6) Gold Casting from kiln

 Step 7) Break the Mold

 The gold filled flask is then plunged into water while it is still hot.
 This causes the plaster mold to shatter.

 After the mold is broken, the wax tree from before is now filled with gold and the piece is starting to come to life.
 The pieces are separated and the plaster is cleaned off to start the finishing process on the ring.